 Moreover, this TDS on purchase of Property from NRI is required to be deducted irrespective of the Transaction Value of the Property.
 Even if the value of property is less than Rs.
 50 Lakhs – this TDS is required to be deducted.

 Amount on which the TDS is required to be deducted

-The Income Tax Officer shall compute the Capital Gains of the seller and intimate the seller by issuing a certificate mentioning the computation of Capital Gains.
-The seller is required to give this certificate to the buyer and the buyer will deduct the TDS on the Capital Gains arising to the seller.
+The seller is required to give this certificate to the buyer and the buyer will deduct the TDS as per the rates mentioned in the income tax certificate.